adsblol/feed/README.md

 sudo bash /tmp/axfeed.sh
 ```

-## 3: Check netstat to check if your feed is working
+## 3: Check if your feed is working

+That one's easy!
+Just go to <https://adsb.lol> and you should show as feeding.

+Want to make sure?
+You can get into looking at your connections..

 The feed IP for adsb.lol is currently 142.132.241.63